SysKitTeam/docs-spdockit/requirements/sharepoint-on-premises-user-permissions-requirements.md

 ### Workstation Requirements

-When running the application on a workstation, SPDocKit user connecting to any SharePoint 2010, SharePoint 2013, SharePoint 2016 or SharePoint Online site will need to be granted __Site Collection Administrator__ privileges for each site he is trying to explore and manage.
+When running the application on a workstation, SPDocKit user connecting to any SharePoint 2010, SharePoint 2013 or SharePoint 2016 site will need to be granted __Site Collection Administrator__ privileges for each site he is trying to explore and manage.

 To connect to an existing SPDocKit database from the workstation, SPDocKit user will need to be granted __db_datareader__ rights on SPDocKit database.

-Error Message
+### Error Message

 If the user does not have proper privileges the following error message will be shown: